 The needs of vulnerable asylum seekers are taken into account in designating suitable accommodation and where needed they are placed in the vicinity of institutions that can provide expert care.

 The Migration Agency has established standards for the reception of vulnerable asylum seekers.
 Examples of groups of asylum seekers who might be in need of special measures are minors, women, persons with disabilities, people with mental or physical disorders, people who may be vulnerable to harassment due to sexual orientation, gender identity or gender expression or elderly people.
-Even victims of torture or rape may need special solutions.
+Victims of torture or rape may also be of need special solutions.
 The absence of a protective network can create additional vulnerability.

 The standards set out the following:

 “Initial assessment: Prior to initial placement in the Migration Agency’s accommodation, the Agency shall ask the applicant if there are any special needs that he or she wishes to invoke before the placement.
 Where appropriate, the immediate needs are documented in an official note.
 The matter must urgently be referred to team leaders, decision-makers or other designated officer at the unit for assessment.
 In case the individual needs safe housing suitable accommodation must be booked.
 The Accommodation Secretariat notes the particular need and takes tis into account when designating accommodation.